bep/gorder/README.md

 # gorder

-This is a very opiniated Go source code reorganizer.
+This is a very opinionated Go source code reorganizer.